BernhardPosselt/pf2e-kingmaker-tools/README.md

 ![Exploration Macros](docs/images/exploration-macros.png)

-2 of them integrate with [PF2E Exploration Effects](https://foundryvtt.com/packages/pf2e-exploration-effects) and will roll secret checks for stealth and perception for all characters on the current canvas, that have the "Search" or "Avoid Notice" exploration effect.
+2 of them integrate with the new party sheet and will roll secret checks for stealth and perception for all characters on the current canvas, that have the "Search" or "Avoid Notice" exploration effect.
 The other macro rolls checks for all configured characters and can be used to roll checks on the hex map without having the tokens be active on that scene.